Access and Support

 Global Majority and Minority Ethnic Groups in Scotland

 People of the global majority and minority ethnic people/groups in Scotland and the UK continue to experience racism and barriers in our cultural industries.
 Screen Scotland wants to increase support for activities designed by or for these groups.
-Therefore, these are priority groups in 2024/2025.
+Therefore, these continue to be priority groups in 2026/2027.

-We are particularly interested in activity by and for two of the largest minority groups in Scotland, those with South Asian and Polish heritage, as despite their prominence in the Scottish population we do not currently support many projects directly by or for these groups.
+We are particularly interested in activity by and for two of the largest minority groups in Scotland, those with South Asian and Polish heritage, as despite their prominence in the Scottish population the fund does not currently support many projects directly by or for these groups.

 d/Deaf and Disabled people